 What Does a Bankruptcy Mean for Abuse Survivors?

 This page is intended to provide abuse survivors with answers to commonly asked questions.
-Some of our lawyers have represented abuse survivors in a number of the Catholic bankruptcies, including the bankruptcies of the Christian Brothers, the Jesuits in the Northwest, the Diocese of Spokane, the Archdiocese of Milwaukee, and others, so the information on this page is based on our experience in those past bankruptcies.
+Some of our lawyers have represented abuse survivors in a number of the Catholic bankruptcies, including the bankruptcies of the Diocese of Buffalo, the Diocese of Rochester, the Christian Brothers, the Jesuits in the Northwest, the Diocese of Spokane, the Archdiocese of Milwaukee, and others, so the information on this page is based on our experience in those past bankruptcies.
 Please know what has happened in the past is no guarantee of what will happen with the Boy Scouts’ bankruptcy, but it will give you some sense of the common issues raised by these bankruptcies that involve abuse survivors.

 Most importantly, a bankruptcy does not mean the Boy Scouts have no assets or that abuse survivors will automatically get nothing.
 To the contrary, the goal of a bankruptcy is to allow a bankruptcy judge to marshal the Boy Scouts’ cash, other assets, and insurance, and then ensure that abuse survivors are compensated in a way that is fair to everyone.

-However, in order to be compensated, abuse survivors must file a claim in the bankruptcy by a court-ordered deadline or they will forever forfeit their right to pursue a claim or compensation from the Boy Scouts.
-This deadline may well be shorter than the length of time allowed for by state law, including the two year “window” for New Jersey that went into effect on December 1, 2019.
+In order to be compensated, abuse survivors must file a claim in the bankruptcy by the court-ordered deadline of November 16, 2020, or they will likely forever forfeit their right to pursue a claim or compensation from the Boy Scouts.
+This deadline is significantly shorter than the length of time allowed for by state law, including the two year “window” for New Jersey that went into effect on December 1, 2019.
 For that reason it is critically important that abuse survivors contact a lawyer to learn their legal options and timely file a claim.

 Frequently Asked Questions

 Why Did the Boy Scouts File for Bankruptcy?